-- A. Upgrade and maintain residential living spaces to meet main campus residential student goals. - B. Develop a plan to remodel Christy Administration Building/Richardson Hall. - C. Develop a plan to upgrade the quality of the college library facilities and resources. - D. Convert to and support a secure, web-enhanced administrative software platform that enables all users to enter and access meaningful data.. - E. Assess, design, and install a 10Gb Intranet backbone including wiring and hardware upgrades. - F. Expand wireless coverage to all areas of the campus including residence halls. - G. Develop a plan for all facilities to be ADA compliant. - H. Develop a plan to upgrade campus landscaping. - I. Develop budget planning to maintain facilities.
+- A. Continue to upgrade and maintain residential living spaces. - B. Continue to develop a plan to remodel Christy Administration Building/ Richardson Auditorium. - C. Continue to upgrade the quality of the college library facilities and resources. - D. Develop on-going training for users of the web-enhanced administrative software. - E. Assess, design and install an Intranet backbone including wiring and hardware upgrades. - F. Begin implementation of the five-year plan for all facilities to be ADA compliant. - G. Develop a plan to upgrade campus landscaping. - H. Begin implementation of the five-year plan for repairing and maintaining the main campus facilities. - I. Develop a plan for upgrading the campus phone system.